-At December 31, 2020, Select had outstanding borrowings under the Select credit facilities consisting of a \$2,103.4 million Select term loan (excluding unamortized original issue discounts and debt issuance costs of \$17.5 million).
-Select did not have any borrowings outstanding under the Select revolving facility.
-At December 31, 2020, Select had \$410.7 million of availability under the Select revolving facility after giving effect to \$39.3 million of outstanding letters of credit.
-On the last day of each calendar quarter, Select is required to pay each lender a commitment fee in respect of any unused commitments under the Select revolving facility, which is currently 0.375% per annum and subject to adjustment based on Select's leverage ratio, as specified in the Select credit agreement.
+At December 31, 2021, Select had outstanding borrowings under its credit facilities consisting of a \$2,103.4 million term loan (excluding unamortized original issue discounts and debt issuance costs of \$13.3 million).
+At December 31, 2021, Select had \$434.7 million of availability under its revolving facility after giving effect to \$160.0 million of outstanding borrowings and \$55.3 million of outstanding letters of credit.

-As of December 31, 2020, Select's leverage ratio (its ratio of total indebtedness to consolidated EBITDA for the prior four consecutive fiscal quarters), which is required to be maintained at less than 7.00 to 1.00 under the terms of the Select revolving facility, was 3.48 to 1.00.
+On the last day of each calendar quarter, Select is required to pay each lender a commitment fee in respect of any unused commitments under the revolving facility, which is currently 0.375% per annum and subject to adjustment based on Select's leverage ratio, as specified in the credit agreement.

-The Select credit facilities also contain a number of other affirmative and restrictive covenants, including limitations on mergers, consolidations and dissolutions; sales of assets; investments and acquisitions; indebtedness; liens; affiliate transactions; and dividends and restricted payments.
-The Select credit facilities contain events of default for non-payment of principal and interest when due (subject, as to interest, to a grace period), cross-default and cross-acceleration provisions and an event of default that would be triggered by a change of control.
+As of December 31, 2021, Select's leverage ratio (its ratio of total indebtedness to consolidated EBITDA for the prior four consecutive fiscal quarters), which is required to be maintained at less than 7.00 to 1.00 under the terms of the revolving facility, was 3.77 to 1.00.

-Select 6.250% senior notes.
+Our credit facilities also contain a number of other affirmative and restrictive covenants, including limitations on mergers, consolidations and dissolutions; sales of assets; investments and acquisitions; indebtedness; liens; affiliate transactions; and dividends and restricted payments.
+Our credit facilities contain events of default for non-payment of principal and interest when due (subject, as to interest, to a grace period), cross-default and cross-acceleration provisions and an event of default that would be triggered by a change of control.

-At December 31, 2020, Select had \$1,225.0 million of 6.250% senior notes outstanding (excluding the unamortized premium and debt issuance costs of \$16.8 million).
+6.250% senior notes.
+At December 31, 2021, Select had \$1,225.0 million of 6.250% senior notes outstanding (excluding the unamortized premium and debt issuance costs of \$13.7 million).